billahdotdev/BillahDotDev/README.md

 I am passionate about JavaScript and web technologies.
 Before the pandemic, I was just a struggling entrepreneur in the clothing industry.
 'garmentik' is a company where I hustled as a rainmaker.
 My business had its ups and downs, which were stressful, but I was learning something new every day.
 During the pandemic, I decided to bring my passion into the business.
 Nowadays, two roles in my real-life game
- are: 'Web Development Service' and Rainmaking for 'garmentik'.
+ are: Rainmaking for 'GARMENTIK' and 'Web Development Service'.

 👩‍💻 I Speak:
 English, Bangla(Native), Taglish, and of course JavaScript!